Greg Bishop

-Gregory Lawrence Bishop (born May 2, 1971) is a former American college and professional player who was an offensive tackle in the National Football League (NFL).
-He was drafted in the 4th round (93rd pick overall) of the 1993 NFL Draft by the New York Giants.
+Gregory Lawrence Bishop (born May 2, 1971) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Pacific Tigers and was selected by the New York Giants in the fourth round of the 1993 NFL draft.
 He played for the Giants and the Atlanta Falcons.

 Biography

 Bishop was born in Stockton, California and graduated from Lodi High School.
 He played college football at the University of the Pacific, where he played defensive lineman and left tackle.

 Bishop played six seasons for the New York Giants, and one season for the Atlanta Falcons before retiring in 1999.

 In 2004, Bishop was inducted into the University of the Pacific Hall of Fame.

-He and his wife Julie live in Lodi, California and he is an assistant coach on the Lodi High School football team.
+He and his wife Julie live in Lodi, California, and he is an assistant coach on the Lodi High School football team.